-The geographic area where the Niagara River traverses north from the falls for 11 kilometers / 6.8 miles is known as the Niagara Gorge.
-The Niagara Gorge trails are the true hidden gems of the area where you can view the geologic beauty and most visitors don’t even know these trails exist.
-Not only are they scenic but they’re away from the throngs of tourists and even on the busiest days of the tourist season you will be lucky to encounter more than a just few people.
+The Niagara Gorge trails are the true hidden gems of the area where you can view the geologic beauty and most visitors don’t even know they exist.
+Not only are they scenic but they’re away from the throngs of tourists and even on the busiest days of the tourist season you will be able to enjoy the quietness of the area.

 If you want to enter the gorge from Whirlpool Park, park at the far end of the lot and then walk to the trail heading north along the gorge.
-About five minutes later you will see a very non-descript entrance to the stairs on your left.
+About five minutes later you will see a very nondescript entrance to the stairs on your left.
 They are very poorly maintained but if you take your time you will be fine.
 Once you reach the trail at the bottom you can turn left and hike towards the giant whirlpool and the rapids or turn right and walk to Devils Hole.
-The hike to the whirlpool and rapids is the recommended route.
-If you walk about ten minutes towards the whirlpool until you are just upstream of the whirlpool there is easy access to what locals refer to as “butterfly rock”.
+Just upstream of the whirlpool there is easy access to what locals refer to as “butterfly rock”.
 This is a beautiful spot to rest and soak up the scenery!
-On a scale of 1 to 5 this hike is a 3 in difficulty.
+On a scale of 1 to 5 this hike is a 2 in difficulty.

 Trekking upriver any further than here requires a higher skill level and children are not recommended on this trail.
-The next one mile of trail is at the narrowest point of the entire Niagara River and the water flows at over 35mph and at depths to 175 feet.
+The next one mile of trail is at the narrowest point of the entire Niagara River and the water flows at over 35mph and at depths of 175 feet.
 This section of the river has the largest white water rapids in the northern hemisphere and are known as the “Himalayans of whitewater”.
-Use extreme caution in this area.
-It takes about forty five minutes to reach the end of this trail starting from the Whirlpool Park parking lot.
-On a scale of 1 to 5 this hike is a 4 in difficulty.
-The video below was taken at the end of the whirlpool and rapids trail.
+Use caution in this area.

 Another thing to keep in mind is that the Whirlpool trail and the Discovery trail are not connected.